ColinKennedy/ways/docs/contributing.rst

     context.actions.some_action_name(context)

-Any class that inherits from ways.api.Action is automatically registered to Ways, because the ways.resource.ActionRegistry metaclass registers the class once it's defined.
+Any class that inherits from :class:`ways.api.Action` is automatically registered to Ways, because the :class:`ways.parsing.resource.ActionRegistry` metaclass registers the class once it's defined.

 Assets